vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 as if we tune the model, we would need to re-embed all our items again.
-By de-coupling the model weights of the query and document tower, developers can treat the document embeddings as frozen, avoiding re-encoding all items.
+By de-coupling the model weights of the query and document tower, developers can treat the document embeddings as frozen, to avoid re-encoding all the items.
 When fine-tuning the model for the specific task, developers can instead just tune the query tower and leave the frozen document tower alone.